#51 of 147 · Billionaires & Philanthropists

 Raymond Thomas Dalio was born on August 8, 1949, in Jackson Heights, Queens, New York City.
 He is the only child of Marino Dallolio, an Italian-American jazz musician, and Ann, a homemaker.
 When Ray was eight, the family moved to Manhasset, a middle-class neighborhood on Long Island.

 At twelve, Dalio got a job caddying at The Links Golf Club.
 The stock market was hot and the golfers were talking about stocks.
 He saved his caddying money and bought his first stock — Northeast Airlines — for three hundred dollars, choosing it because it was the only company he had heard of selling for less than five dollars a share.
 The company was near bankruptcy but was acquired, and his investment tripled.
-He also held jobs mowing lawns, shoveling snow, delivering newspapers, and working at a local hardware store.

-After Harvard, Dalio worked as Director of Commodities at Dominick & Dominick LLC, then as a futures trader at Shearson Hayden Stone, where his job was advising cattle ranchers and grain producers on hedging risks.
-He was fired from Shearson after punching his boss in the face at a New Year’s Eve party while intoxicated.
+He attended C.W.
+Post College of Long Island University, graduated at the top of his class in finance, and earned an MBA from Harvard Business School in 1973.
+After Harvard, he worked as Director of Commodities at Dominick and Dominick, then as a futures trader at Shearson Hayden Stone.
+He was fired after punching his boss at a New Year’s Eve party.
 The following year, 1975, he founded Bridgewater Associates from his two-bedroom Manhattan apartment at age twenty-six.

 The Principles